 But how do you know the right app to choose among the scores of available options?
 Here are the nine inventory management features eCommerce store owners should look for in any app.

 Multi-Warehouse and Multi-Channel Functionality

 A good inventory management app must be capable of syncing your inventory across all sales channels and fulfillment centers.
 When you update your inventory, it should reflect in real-time or at most within fifteen minutes.

 The app you want to choose should automatically route orders to the nearest fulfillment center to save on shipping costs.
-The order routing will be based on inventory availability across fulfillment centers, destination zip code, and delivery date.
-Your inventory management app should direct the order to the warehouse that will guarantee cost-effective and timely delivery.
+The order routing will be based on inventory availability across fulfillment centers, destination zip code and delivery date.
+Your inventory management app should direct the order to the warehouse, guaranteeing cost-effective and timely delivery.